Introduction to Signs of Safety

 • English

 Trainers and Consultants in the UK were frustrated by feedback from some independent researchers that they could see little evidence of the use of Signs of Safety when observing social workers on visits in some local authorities implementing it.
-This prompted Damian to pursue his reflection – ‘what might they have seen if they’d observed someone really using it?’ – by undertaking an interview with newly qualified social worker Jacob Mahoney who has just completed his Assessed and Supported Year in Employment (AYSE) in Tameside Metropolitan Borough Council in England.
+This prompted Damian to pursue his reflection – ‘what might they have seen if they’d observed someone really using it?’ – by undertaking an interview with newly qualified social worker Jacob Mahoney who has just completed his Assessed and Supported Year in Employment (ASYE) in Tameside Metropolitan Borough Council in England.
 These three short videos are extracts from that interview.
 They cover:

 Starting the work – 6.5 minutes